projectmesa/mesa-geo/README.md

-# GeoMesa - a GIS extension to Mesa Agent-Based Modeling
+# mesa-geo - a GIS extension to Mesa Agent-Based Modeling

-Currently with limited functionality, but the GeoSchelling example implements a geo version of the Schelling example and demonstrates basic functionality and visualization with leaflet.

-Requires shapely, geojson, pyproj and rtree
+mesa-geo implements a `GeoSpace` that can host GIS-based `GeoAgents`, which are exactly like normal Agents, except they have a `shape` attribute that is a [Shapely object](https://shapely.readthedocs.io/en/latest/manual.html).
+You can use `Shapely` directly to create arbitrary shapes, but in most cases you will want to import your shapes from a file.
+Mesa-geo allows you to load any GeoJSON object, but you can also import shapefiles, which are automatically converted.

-This is a pre-release.
+This is the first release of mesa-geo.
 No functionality guaranteed, bugs included

 ## Installation

 You should clone the repository and install it via
 ```
-pip install -r requirements.txt
 pip install .
 ```

-On windows you should use Anaconda to install the requirements with
+On windows you should first use Anaconda to install some of the requirements with
 ```
-conda install --yes --file requirements.txt
+conda install shapely, rtree, pyproj
 pip install .
 ```

 ## Getting started
 You should be familiar with how [mesa](https://github.com/projectmesa/mesa) works.

-Mesa-geo implements `GeoAgents`, which are exactly like normal Agents, except they have a `shape` attribute that is a [Shapely object](https://shapely.readthedocs.io/en/latest/manual.html).
-You can use `Shapely` directly to create arbitrary shapes, but in most cases you will want to import your shapes from a file.
-Currently, mesa-geo only allows to load GeoJSON objects, so you should convert your shapefiles in your favorite editor.
-Mesa-geo also implements a `GeoSpace`, which is a continuous space for all your `GeoAgents`.

 So let's get started with some shapes!
 We will work with [records of US states](http://eric.clst.org/Stuff/USGeoJSON).
 We use the `requests` library to retrieve the data, but you can also use `geojson` to work with local data.